ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Acknowledgments
 {:numbered="false"}

-Many thanks to Mohamed Boucadair for his valuable contributions, reviews, and comments.
+Many thanks to Mohamed Boucadair and Reshad Rahman for their valuable contributions, reviews, and comments.
 Many thanks to Adrian Farrel for his SIMAP suggestion and helping to agree the terminology.
 Many thanks to Dan Voyer, Brad Peters, Diego Lopez, Ignacio Dominguez Martinez-Casanueva, Italo Busi, Wu Bo, Sherif Mostafa, Christopher Janz, Rob Evans, Danielle Ceccarelli, and many others for their contributions, suggestions